-Please read the report ‘Supported Out-of-Home Care Placement to 21 in QLD and let us know your thoughts.
+Read the report Supported Out-of-Home Care Placement to 21 in Queensland and let us know your thoughts.
 To download the poster resource, click here.

 In 2018, CREATE conducted the largest ever independent survey of children and young people with a care experience, surveying 1275 children and young people about their experiences in the out-of-home care system.
-The results were compiled into our new report, Out-of-Home Care in Australia: Children and Young People’s Views After Five Years of National Standards.